prowler-cloud/prowler/docs/index.md

 The available versions of Prowler are the following:

-- latest: in sync with master branch (bear in mind that it is not a stable version)
+- `latest`: in sync with master branch (bear in mind that it is not a stable version)
-- <x.y.z> (release): you can find the releases [here](https://github.com/prowler-cloud/prowler/releases), those are stable releases.
+- `<x.y.z>` (release): you can find the releases [here](https://github.com/prowler-cloud/prowler/releases), those are stable releases.
-- stable: this tag always point to the latest release.
+- `stable`: this tag always point to the latest release.

 The container images are available here:

 - [DockerHub](https://hub.docker.com/r/toniblyx/prowler/tags)
 - [AWS Public ECR](https://gallery.ecr.aws/o4g1s5r6/prowler)

 ## High level architecture

 You can run Prowler from your workstation, an EC2 instance, Fargate or any other container, Codebuild, CloudShell, Cloud9 and many more.

 ![Architecture](img/architecture.png)
 ## Basic Usage

-To run prowler, you will need to specify the provider (e.g aws or azure):
+To run Prowler, you will need to specify the provider (e.g aws or azure):
+> If no provider specified, AWS will be used for backward compatibility with most of v2 options.

 ```console
 prowler <provider>